New style table reports

 If new style table reports are your default setting, you can switch individual reports back and forth between the legacy and new style using the New style switch near the top right of the report.

-We encourage you to transition to the new style, since we eventually plan to retire the toggle and the legacy table report.
+We encourage you to transition to the new style, since we eventually plan to retire the toggle and the legacy table report style.

 The new table report is designed to feel familiar to existing Quickbase users, but offers simpler workflows and a cleaner look, and opens the way for future improvements.
 Most tasks are identical to what you’re used to in the legacy table report.
 This article describes the navigation styles and workflows that have changed slightly.

-Benefits and changes to the new table report include:
+Benefits and changes to the new table report style include: